kamelzcs/vim/README.md

 sh ~/.vim_runtime/my_install.sh

 To config the python indent, edit the ~/.vim/bundle/python-mode/after/indent/python.vim: indentkeys No :,shiftwidth=2

+Used the ack to search and added the ,g shortcut in.
+To install the latest ack, should use http://packages.ubuntu.com/trusty/all/ack-grep/download source and http://beyondgrep.com/install/

+Added the ,g ack search shotcut and changed the switchbuf to not include the newtab

 # The Ultimate vimrc

 Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.